corentingiraud/facturation-pro-js/README.md

 Follow these steps:

 - `npm login`
+- Commit your changes but don't push it yet
 - `npm version vX.X.X`
-- Commit your changes and push it to this repository
+- Push to this repository `git push origin master --tags`
 - `npm publish`

 After that.
 Don't forget to run `npm update facturation-pro` on your project.